fmahnke/CookieCrate/README.md

 CookieCrate
 ===========

+*Disclaimer*: This add-on is provided with no warranty.
+As with any new add-on, make a backup copy of your game before using it.
+This is done in game with the Menu: Export Save function.

 CookieCrate is a browser add-on for [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/).

 CookieCrate uses browser notifications to display interesting game events.
-Browser notifications are displayed as popups, so important information will not be missed if the game is played with the window in the background!
+Browser notifications are displayed as popups on top of all active desktop windows, so important information will not be missed if the game is played with the window in the background!

 CookieCrate shows notifications for the following events: